rackerlabs/support-how-to/content/cloud-servers/migrate-a-first-generation-server-to-a-next-generation-server-with-minimal-downtime.md

 4. Type your load balancer IP address directly in to your browser's address bar to verify that your website is loading correctly.

-<a name="image"> </a>

-## Create a Next Gen server image
+### Create a Next Gen server image

 Follow the steps in this section to create an image of the First Gen server that you will then use to create a Next Gen server.

 **Note:** If you are on a Linux server with under 40 GB of disk in use, you can resize down to a 1 GB flavor before taking the image.
-This will allow you to boot to any Next Generation flavors that can take advantage of our <a href="/how-to/boot-a-server-from-a-cloud-block-storage-volume">Boot From Volume Offering</a>.
+This will allow you to boot to any Next Generation flavors that can take advantage of our [Boot a server from a Cloud Block Storage volume](/how-to/boot-a-server-from-a-cloud-block-storage-volume) article.

 1. On the Cloud Servers page, click the gear icon next to the First Gen server that you are imaging and select **Create Image**.